-Wood smoke can condense inside the chimney, forming an inflammable deposit called creosote.
-If creosote is allowed to build up in the venting system, it can ignite when a hot fire is burned in the stove and a very hot fire can progress to the top of the chimney.
+Wood smoke can condense inside the chimney, forming a inflammable deposit called creosote.
+If creosote builds up in the system, it can ignite when a hot fire is burned in the stove.
+A very hot fire can progress to the top of the chimney.
 Severe chimney fires can damage even the best chimneys.
 Smouldering, smoky fires can quickly cause a thick layer of creosote to form.
 When the stove is operated properly, the exhaust from the chimney is mostly clear and creosote builds up more slowly.